pdoroudchi/vc/README.md

-# VC

-Welcome to my Data Glacier Version Control Assignment Repo!
+# Welcome to my Data Glacier Version Control Assignment Repo!

 Here is what I did for this assignment: